surister/cratedb-guide/docs/admin/performance/inserts/bulk.rst

 Once the table is created, you can start importing the data.

+When importing, CrateDB has :ref:`native support for JSON data
+<crate-reference:data-type-json>`.
+Specifically, for
-When importing, CrateDB has `native support for JSON data`_.
-Specifically, for bulk inserts, you can use a format called `JSON Lines`_.
+bulk inserts, you can use a format called `JSON Lines`_.
 In a JSON Lines file, each line is a JSON string representing a single record.
 Empty lines are skipped.
 The keys of the JSON objects are mapped to columns when